dongtsi/TrafficManipulator/readme.md

 </center>

-4. Generating Normalizer for Kitsune （see This [issue](https://github.com/dongtsi/TrafficManipulator/issues/1) for details）
+4. Generating Normalizer for Kitsune (see This [issue](https://github.com/dongtsi/TrafficManipulator/issues/1) for details)

    Using `main.py` to mutate your traffic (You can use  `python main.py -h` for more details about the arguments):